DecSmith42/atom/docs/build-definitions.md

 * **Workflows**: How your targets are orchestrated, often for CI/CD platforms.
 * **Global Options**: Settings that apply across all workflows.

 You won't typically implement `IBuildDefinition` directly.
-Instead, you'll inherit from one of the provided base
-classes: `MinimalBuildDefinition` or `BuildDefinition`.
+Instead, you'll define your build class and mark it with the `[BuildDefinition]` attribute.
+This attribute, along with Atom's source generators, will automatically provide the necessary base implementation, either `BuildDefinition` (by default) or `MinimalBuildDefinition` (if explicitly specified).

 ## `MinimalBuildDefinition`